 A Toronto-based chapbook publisher, Anstruther Press is committed to publishing emerging and established writers alike.
 With an emphasis on poetry, our goal is to produce limited edition book objects that are both beautiful to hold and engaging to read.

 Anstruther Press is currently open for submissions.
-Please contact Jim Johnstone at email@example.com with any questions or comments.
+At the moment, we accept manuscripts from Canadian poets only.
+Please email Jim Johnstone at firstname.lastname@example.org to submit.

 Jim Johnstone (Editor-in-Chief) is a Canadian poet, editor, and critic.
 He’s the author of five books of poetry, including The Chemical Life (Véhicule Press, 2017), Dog Ear (Véhicule Press, 2014), and Patternicity (Nightwood Editions, 2010).
 He’s also the recipient of a CBC Literary Award, The Fiddlehead’s Ralph Gustafson Poetry Prize, Matrix Magazine’s LitPop Award and Poetry's Editors Prize for Book Reviewing.
 Johnstone is currently the poetry editor at Palimpsest Press, and an associate editor at Representative Poetry Online.
 He lives in Toronto.

 Erica Smith (Layout and Design) is a librarian at the Legislative Assembly of Ontario, who moonlights as a self-taught chapbook/broadside designer for Anstruther Press.
 She also designs knitwear patterns under the name ericaknits.

 Ally Fleming (Publicity) is a poet who lives in Toronto.
 Her work has appeared in This Magazine, Canadian Jewish News, and the chapbooks The Worst Season (Anstruther Press, 2017) and What Happened Was: He Flew (Serif of Nottingham Editions, 2011).